 Poor posture is often associated with neck pain, as is aging-related wear and tear.
 Keeping your head over your spine can help prevent neck pain.
 It may be helpful to change your daily routine.
 Try these things:

 Most people find it helpful to get back to work as soon as possible.
 Resting in bed used to be advised before, but today this is seen as more harmful than helpful.
 Keeping your muscles active is far better than placing them in a splint.
 People typically return to work between 2 and 3 days after undergoing surgery, though this varies from person to person and from job to job.
-Your neck issue does not need to be resolved before you see a doctor.
+Your neck issue does not need to be resolved before you see a neck pain specialist.
 You will likely develop longer-term problems if you are off work for a long period, and you will be less likely to return to work.
 To get back to work, you must stay in touch with your employer.